How To Balance A Drum Sander

 Balance is a crucial aspect of using a drum sander effectively and preventing unnecessary wear and tear.
 Here are some tips and tricks to help you achieve optimal balance for your drum sander:

-See also How Good Is Sander Berge
+See also How To Remove Spindle From Boss Sander

 1. Check for Even Sandpaper Wear